blake-marduk/Impact-Effort-Matrix/README.md

 # Impact-Effort-Matrix
-Coding project to let C-Suite execs see their organizations objectives in an easy to see graphic File is used to list Initiatives and rank them based on their Impact level and their Effort Level.
+Coding project to let C-Suite execs see their organizations objectives in an easy to see graphic. /n File is used to list Initiatives and rank them based on their Impact level and their Effort Level.
 Excel Worksheet Template is included as a Commit.
 When run as an .exe the program can handle .csv, .xls, and .xlsx files.